 Spotting the Signs of Joint Pain or Problem

-Other signs could include:
+Other signs your limping dog could be in pain include:

 - Stiffness, particularly when getting up after resting